giuliosai/wgms/README.md

 # WGMS - Giulio's repository of tasks

 ## Description
 Here you can find all the information about what I have worked on from Nov 2023 to Dec 2024 at the WGMS.
-The main two tasks I worked on are the Country Profiles and the Glacier Profiles.
-In each you will find:
+The main two tasks which are included in this repository are the Country Profiles and the Glacier Profiles.
+The data submission and enhancement tasks are found in the respective Google Sheets.
+In each of the project folders you will find:
-- The necessary input files
+- The necessary input files and where to download them from
-- Scripts
+- Scripts and HTML templates
 - Description on how to run each task
-I also worked on submitting data to the WGMS database from published scientific articles and data enhancements using the new features of the database.

 ## Get started
 1. Clone the repository: